-For a game that accompanied the frenzied hands of kids back in the late ‘90s, it’s latest offering has showed that it hasn’t lost sight of its predecessor’s achievements, having hit record breaking download figures of 50 million in merely a week.
+For a game that accompanied the frenzied hands of kids back in the late ‘90s, it’s the latest offering has shown that it hasn’t lost sight of its predecessor’s achievements, having hit record-breaking download figures of 50 million in merely a week.

 And make a mark it has, with this list of demands that the game requires of any mobile phone:

 “This game is just as I imagined it to be, it’s really fun.
 It’s also a great reason to go outside, so I’m really enjoying it.” – Toshinori Ishibashi, an 18-year-old Japanese student.

 While the game has ensured that Nintendo has all its fans in their burgeoning pockets for the foreseeable quarter at least, the game has spawned a series of warnings for the players of these games, some of whom have taken it upon themselves to trip over pavements, crash their cars, get mugged, and even trespass.

 “We hope the game enables users to see the world in a new, fulfilling way.
 Obey the rules and have fun” says Junichi Masuda, Head of Development at Game Freak, who also happens to be the co-creator of the game.
 He clearly hasn’t heard of the numerous instances rules had to be broken in order to succeed in the game.

 Money spent on this game contributes solely to the big beckoning pockets of the global companies that created it, instead of being of any profit to the places allocated on virtual maps for the benefit of the game.
 Picture money flowing away from small to medium cities, and towards big technology companies in prime cities.
 This diversion and ignorance of local businesses are implications that 32 countries may or may not have considered when they agreed to launch the game in their respective territories.